-By examining the highly contaminated samples, it was clear that the emission was not limited to the TLF region but was actually spread over a large area of the EEM.
-This, including the entire proteinaceous region (the 220-300 nm excitation wavelength range, the 300-380 nm emission wavelength range (Yang et al., 2015).
-Furthermore, the edge of the humic substance region, excitation in the 210-300 nm range and the emission above 400 nm (Yang et al., 2015) also included a strong peak with excitation around 210 nm and emission at 370±10 nm emission, as described by Simelane (2013).
-This has led us to hypothesize that examining the entire EEM could improve significantly the detection abilities.
+By examining the highly contaminated samples, it was clear that the emission was not limited to the TLF region but was actually spread over a large area of the EEM map?.
+This, includes the 220-300 nm excitation wavelength range, and the 300-380 nm emission wavelength range, specific for the proteinaceous region/TLF??
+(Yang et al., 2015).
+Furthermore, the edge of the humic substance region, excitation in the 210-300 nm range and the emission above 400 nm (Yang et al., 2015), also included a strong peak with excitation around 210 nm and emission at 370±10 nm emission, as described by Simelane (2013).
+This has led us to hypothesize that examining the entire EEM could improve the detection abilities.
 This was particularly relevant since samples with <500 CFU/ml showed very little overall fluorescence (Figure 14).
 Such weak signals could be properly analyzed using PLS multivariate analysis.

 Indeed, a common approach for analysis of fluorescence data uses entire excitation-emission matrices (EEMs) (Borisover et al., 2009; Carstea et al., 2016; Heibati et al., 2017).
 PLS regression enables the formulation of a model for predicting the concentration of bacteria in water, based on the entire EEM data.